How to Capture and Keep Your Readers’ Attention

 - Finally, they continue reading in a vertical movement that scans down the rest of the page.

-Ultimately, the study found that people don’t read the text completely.
-It also means that the first two paragraphs are the most important aspect of the post.
-That is where you will capture the visitor’s attention.
+The key takeaway is that people rarely read the whole text, and the first two paragraphs are the most important parts of the page.
+That is where you have the visitor’s full attention.

-It also means that readers will stop and read things that stand out as they are skimming.
-Beyond a strong opening, here are some ways to make the rest of your content stand out during the skimming process:
+Also, readers do read anything that stands out as they skim through the rest of the page.
+Here are some ways to make the rest of your content stand out during the skimming process:

 - Use bold and italics format in your text to make important statements stand out from the rest.

 Knowing how people are visiting your site and where they came from is important.

 If someone is visiting your website through a mobile device, they’ll have less time to read than, say, someone who is sitting at home with their PC.
 Take these steps to make your content more suitable for everyone, especially if they’re visiting on a mobile device:

 - Ensure your site is mobile friendly

 A mobile responsive website is important, not only for SEO but also for the overall user experience.
 You’re not going to grab anyone’s attention to your website if they have trouble viewing it.